kpreid/shinysdr/README.md

 <pre>python -m shinysdr.main --create <var>filename</var></pre>

 to create an example file.
-Edit it to specify your available hardware and other desired configuration (such as a HTTPS server certificate).
+Edit it to specify your available hardware and other desired configuration (such as a HTTPS server certificate and the location of the state persistence file).

 Running